top of page

 A Preservation Partnership: A Model of Reciprocity

 With Prairiewood’s robust business operations highly aligned with PCF’s values and mission, a preservation partnership has been forged.
 This innovative collaboration provides the necessary framework for the Preserve’s native ecology to be effectively managed while alleviating PCF from otherwise having to provide for its own land-care resources.
-In an exemplary model of reciprocity, Prairiewood’s many guests gain access to hundreds of acres of inspiring tallgrass prairie which, in turn, allows PCF to fulfill a critical aspect of its mission: providing visitors first-hand experiences in this landscape that build indelible and lasting connections with it.
+In an exemplary model of reciprocity, Prairiewood’s many guests gain access to hundreds of acres of inspiring tallgrass prairie which, in turn, allows PCF to fulfill a critical aspect of its mission: providing visitors first-hand experiences in this landscape that build lasting connections with it.

 Map of the Preserve